 Six Examples; Copyright, Trademark, Copyright Infringement, and Trademark Infringement

-Working in the entertainment industry, it is very important to know and understand terms such as Trademark, Copyright, and Copyright Infringement.
-For instance, if there is a screenplay you’ve written, you might want to consider getting it copyrighted before distributing it to actors to read.
-Or, if you’ve created a character that has a catchphrase, it is important to get it trademarked beforehand.
-That way, the works you’ve created are properly protected.
+As an Entertainment Professional, it is important to understand Trademark, Copyright, and Copyright Infringement.
+For example, say you have written a screenplay.
+Get your work copyrighted before distributing it to others.
+Or, if your character has a catchphrase, get it trademarked.
 However, protecting what you’ve created WILL NOT prevent people from trying to steal your ideas.
-It will legally protect you and give you every right to take legal action.
+But will legally protect you and give you every right to seek legal action.

 What is a Copyright?